-Is optimising income also a major topic in your household?
-Then it pays to take advantage of the opportunities for tax savings – for example with occupational provisions.
-A pension fund purchase pays off twice: financial independence in old age, lower taxes now.
+Would you like to optimise your income?
+Then you should make full use of your tax-saving opportunities – with occupational provisions, for example.
+Making a pension fund purchase is worthwhile.
+On the one hand it gives you financial independence in old age, while on the other you benefit from lower taxes now.
 This not only relieves your household budget, but also gives you confidence for your financial, self-determined future.

 Every year, taxpayers filing their tax return watch as their tax bill climbs higher and higher and ask themselves if there was anything they could have done to reduce it.
 There are various ways of keeping the tax burden low – for example with occupational provisions.
 Depending on the pension fund, your current pension solution and salary level, it can be worthwhile to take advantage of the tax savings opportunities and thus reduce pressure on your household budget.